sezginerdem/p12-Django-Blog-Page-App-on-AWS/Readme_solution.md

     ### VPC
     - Create VPC.
-        create a vpc named `aws_capstone-VPC` CIDR blok is `90.90.0.0/16` no ipv6 CIDR block
+        create a vpc named `blogPageVPC` CIDR blok is `90.90.0.0/16` no ipv6 CIDR block
         tenancy: default
-    - select `aws_capstone-VPC` VPC, click `Actions` and `enable DNS hostnames` for the `aws_capstone-VPC`.
+    - select `blogPageVPC` VPC, click `Actions` and `enable DNS hostnames` for the `blogPageVPC`.

     ## Subnets
     - Create Subnets
-        - Create a public subnet named `aws_capstone-public-subnet-1A` under the vpc aws_capstone-VPC in AZ us-east-1a with 90.90.10.0/24
+        - Create a public subnet named `blogPageVPC-public-subnet-1A` under the vpc blogPageVPC in AZ us-east-1a with 90.90.10.0/24
-        - Create a private subnet named `aws_capstone-private-subnet-1A` under the vpc aws_capstone-VPC in AZ us-east-1a with 90.90.11.0/24
+        - Create a private subnet named `blogPageVPC-private-subnet-1A` under the vpc blogPageVPC in AZ us-east-1a with 90.90.11.0/24
-        - Create a public subnet named `aws_capstone-public-subnet-1B` under the vpc aws_capstone-VPC in AZ us-east-1b with 90.90.20.0/24
+        - Create a public subnet named `blogPageVPC-public-subnet-1B` under the vpc blogPageVPC in AZ us-east-1b with 90.90.20.0/24
-        - Create a private subnet named `aws_capstone-private-subnet-1B` under the vpc aws_capstone-VPC in AZ us-east-1b with 90.90.21.0/24
+        - Create a private subnet named `blogPageVPC-private-subnet-1B` under the vpc blogPageVPC in AZ us-east-1b with 90.90.21.0/24

     - Set `auto-assign IP` up for public subnets.
 Select each public subnets and click Modify "auto-assign IP settings" and select "Enable auto-assign public IPv4 address"

     ## Internet Gateway

     - Click Internet gateway section on left hand side.
-Create an internet gateway named `aws_capstone-IGW` and create.
+Create an internet gateway named `blogPageIGW` and create.

-    - ATTACH the internet gateway `aws_capstone-IGW` to the newly created VPC `aws_capstone-VPC`.
-Go to VPC and select newly created VPC and click action ---> Attach to VPC ---> Select `aws_capstone-VPC` VPC
+    - ATTACH the internet gateway `blogPage-IGW` to the newly created VPC `blogPageVPC`.
+Go to VPC and select newly created VPC and click action ---> Attach to VPC ---> Select `blogPageVPC` VPC

     ## Route Table
     - Go to route tables on left hand side.
 We have already one route table as main route table.
-Change it's name as `aws_capstone-public-RT`
+Change it's name as `blogPage-public-RT`
-    - Create a route table and give a name as `aws_capstone-private-RT`.
+    - Create a route table and give a name as `blogPage-private-RT`.
-    - Add a rule to `aws_capstone-public-RT` in which destination 0.0.0.0/0 (any network, any host) to target the internet gateway `aws_capstone-IGW` in order to allow access to the internet.
+    - Add a rule to `blogPage-public-RT` in which destination 0.0.0.0/0 (any network, any host) to target the internet gateway `blogPage-IGW` in order to allow access to the internet.
     - Select the private route table, come to the subnet association subsection and add private subnets to this route table.
 Similarly, we will do it for public route table and public subnets.

     ## Endpoint